Winona, Minnesota: Transportation

 U.S. Highway 14, U.S. Highway 61, Minnesota Highway 43 and Wisconsin State Highway 54 are the main routes into the city.
-Interstate Highway 90 is located a short distance south of the city.
+Interstate Highway 90 is a short distance south of the city.

 Winona was once served by four railroads; Milwaukee Road, Chicago & North Western, Chicago Great Western and Green Bay & Western, with the Burlington Route trains stopping at a station across the river in Wisconsin.
 Only the former Milwaukee Road station remains and is now served by Amtrak's Empire Builder daily in each direction between Chicago and Seattle and Portland, as well as the daily Borealis running between Saint Paul, Minnesota and Chicago.
 The Milwaukee Road is now owned by Canadian Pacific, as is the Dakota, Minnesota & Eastern, which operates the former Chicago & North Western line from Winona to the west.

 The Winona Transit Service provides public bus transportation six days per week.
-The city is also located along the Mississippi River Trail, and the Flyway Trail connects the city to nearby trail systems in Wisconsin.
+The city is also along the Mississippi River Trail, and the Flyway Trail connects the city to nearby trail systems in Wisconsin.
 Winona Municipal Airport - Max Conrad Field serves general aviation in the area.
-It was once served by one passenger airliner, Mississippi Valley Airlines until the mid-1970s.
+It was served by a passenger airliner, Mississippi Valley Airlines, until the mid-1970s.